 If QMC is supported, the UE shall support the following QMC functionalities:

-- QoE Configuration: The QoE configuration will be delivered via RRC to the UE as a container according to "Application Layer Measurement Configuration" (see [158]) for UMTS, and "measConfigApplicationLayer" (see [160]) for LTE.
-The container is an octet string with a maximum length of 1000 bytes, with gzip-encoded data (see [71]) stored in network byte order.
+- QoE Configuration: The QoE configuration will be delivered via RRC to the UE as a container according to "Application Layer Measurement Configuration" (see [158]) for UMTS, "measConfigAppLayer" (see [160]) for LTE and “AppLayerMeasConfig” for NR (see [X]).
+The container is an octet stringwith gzip-encoded data (see [71]) stored in network byte order.
+The maximum size of the container is 1000 bytes for UMTS and LTE, and 8000 bytes for NR (see [X]).
 When the container is uncompressed it is expected to conform to XML-formatted QoE configuration data according to clause 16.5.2 in the current specification.
 This uncompressed QoE Configuration shall be delivered to the MTSI client.
-The interface towards the RRC signalling is handled by the AT command +CAPPLEVMC [161].
+The interface towards the RRC signalling is handled by the AT command +CAPPLEVMC for UMTS and LTE, and the AT command +CAPPLEVMCNR for NR [161].

 - QoE Metrics: QoE Metrics from the MTSI client shall be XML-formatted according to clause 16.4 in the current specification.
-The XML data shall be compressed with gzip (see [71]) and stored in network byte order into an octet string container with a maximum length of 8000 bytes.
-The container shall be delivered via RRC to the RNC according to "Application Layer Measurement Reporting" (see [158]) for UMTS, and to the eNB according to "measReportApplicationLayer" (see [160]) for LTE.
-The behaviour if the compressed data is larger than 8000 bytes is unspecified in this version of the specification.
-The interface towards the RRC signalling is handled by the AT command +CAPPLEVMR [161].
+The XML data shall be compressed with gzip (see [71]) and stored in network byte order into an octet string container.
+The maximum size is 8000 bytes for UMTS and LTE.
+For NR (see [X]), the maximum size is 8000 bytes if RRC segmentation is not enabled, and 144000 bytes if enabled.
+The container shall be delivered via RRC to the RNC according to "Application Layer Measurement Reporting" (see [158]) for UMTS, to the eNB according to "measReportAppLayer" (see [160]) for LTE, and to gNB according to “MeasurementReportAppLayer” for NR (see [X]).
+The behaviour if the compressed data is larger than the maximum container size is unspecified in this version of the specification.
+The interface towards the RRC signalling is handled by the AT command +CAPPLEVMR for UMTS and LTE, and the AT command +CAPPLEVMRNR for NR [161].

-- The UE shall also set the QMC capability "QoE Measurement Collection for MTSI services" (see [158]) to TRUE for UMTS, and include the QMC capability "qoe-mtsi-MeasReport" (see [160]) for LTE.
+- The UE shall also set the QMC capability "QoE Measurement Collection for MTSI services" (see [158]) to TRUE for UMTS, include the QMC capability "qoe-mtsi-MeasReport" (see [160]) for LTE, and include the QMC capability “qoe-MTSI-MeasReport” (see [X]) for NR.

-The QoE configuration AT command +CAPPLEVMC [161] may also indicate with an Within-area Indication if the UE is inside or outside a wanted geographic area.
+The QoE configuration AT command +CAPPLEVMC or AT command +CAPPLEVMCNR [161] may also indicate with an Within-area Indication if the UE is inside or outside a wanted geographic area.
 Such an indication may arrive with or without any QoE configuration container attached.
 If the MTSI client is informed that it is not inside the area, it shall not start any new QoE measurements even if it has received a valid QoE configuration container, but shall continue measuring for already started sessions.

-When a new session is started, the QoE reporting AT command +CAPPLEVMR [161] shall be used to send a Recording Session Indication.
+When a new session is started, the QoE reporting AT command +CAPPLEVMR or AT command +CAPPLEVMRNR [161] shall be used to send a Recording Session Indication.
 Such an indication does not contain any QoE report, but indicates that QoE recording has started for a session.

-When the QoE configuration is to be released, an unsolicited result code associated with the AT command +CAPPLEVMC [161] and containing the parameter <start-stop_reporting> set to "1", shall be sent to the MTSI client as notification of a discard request.
+When the QoE configuration is to be released, an unsolicited result code associated with the AT command +CAPPLEVMC or AT command +CAPPLEVMCNR [161] and containing the parameter <start-stop_reporting> set to "1", shall be sent to the MTSI client as notification of a discard request.
 Then the MTSI client shall stop collecting quality metrics and discard any already collected information [178].

-The exact implementation is not specified here, but an example signalling diagram below shows the QMC functionality with a hypothetical "QMC Handler" entity.
+The exact implementation is not specified here, but example signalling diagrams for UMTS, LTE and NR below show the QMC functionality with a hypothetical "QMC Handler" entity.

 Figure 16.5.1-1: Example signalling diagram for UMTS

 Figure 16.5.1-2: Example signalling diagram for LTE

+Figure 16.5.1-3: Example signalling diagram for NR